Indoctrination by Fisher Price

 There’s an intermediation in managerial and administrative office work that doesn’t exist in most professions aped by other children’s play sets.
 You do a thing on your computer, then a bunch of other people do some things on their computers, then a milestone is reached that nobody can touch or see.

 If there’s no immediately discernible result, where’s the excitement for the kid?
 Likely, it comes from getting to pretend to be like their parents.
 Is it fun?
 Well, just 34% of employees are ‘engaged’ at their job and 53% are ‘not engaged’.
 Plus, the parents spend on average, 58 minutes total coming and going to work.
 If most parents aren’t engaged with it, and spend an inordinate amount of time getting to it, where’s the fun in that?

 Work, as it pertains to the support of one’s livelihood, should not be framed as something someone does to fulfill a dream or passion.
-This framing allows parents to impart a young person with the knowledge of what adulthood may look like.
-Basically, explaining to a child what a job is in addition to the ancillary activities surrounding it: commuting, taxes, coworking, being sedentary, wearing clothes you don’t like, power dynamics which don’t exist anywhere else in your life, at-will employment, post-work happy hours, powerpoint, etc. Dreams and expectations should be mutually exclusive.
+Let’s tell children what adulthood will probably look like.
+Let’s explain to children not just what a job is, but all the ancillary requirements there are to participate: commuting, taxes, coworking, being sedentary, wearing clothes you don’t like, power dynamics which don’t exist anywhere else in your life, at-will employment, post-work happy hours, powerpoint, etc. Dreams and expectations should be mutually exclusive.

 Expectations of a future unmet play a role in clinical depression.
 This isn’t to say every child is set up for depression, but given that, it’s fair to say setting expectations a job should and could be one’s passion sets kids up for disappointment.